laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 Popular advice on school bullying is inappropriate for real situations and is sometimes even counterproductive.

-## :eye: How Much does School bullying Happen?
+## :eye: How Often does School Bullying Happen?

 A canadian study of 3,829 students aged 9- 14 found **41.8%** to have experienced bulling victimisation to some degree[^1].